 "Content" in this instance doesn’t refer only to whatever thoughts and ideas a student may be expressing, but to curriculum content specifically.
 Students don’t learn French in isolation, rather they learn science with French as the language of instruction.
 That’s how the French immersion programs across Canada are structured.
 Students spend a portion of their day in a French setting, and a portion in an English setting, with the core curriculum divided between them.
 Science, for example, will be taught in French throughout a student’s high school career, with literature and art, say, taught in English.

 The result, in language schools, is not simply providing a need for students to use a language, but also to use it constructively.
 In a content-based setting, writes Genessee, “cognitive and social development proceed naturally along with language development [and] language is a tool children use to understand the world around them and to become full-fledged members of their social-cultural communities.”

 The main goal of a bilingual language schools is, of course, proficiency in two languages.
 That said, the degree of proficiency isn’t necessarily what some might believe it to be, nor is it ever the only goal.

 A criticism of language immersion is often that students, on graduating, may not speak the second language as naturally as a native speaker would.
-Certainly, it’s true that few, if any, reach that level of comfort and agility within the second language.
-The reality, however, is that no one actually believes they will.
+Certainly, it’s true that few, by and large, reach that level of comfort and agility within the second language.
+The reality is that in many schools no one actually believes they will.
 To gain that level of ability—a fluid, natural use of grammar, idiom, and creativity—isn’t possible outside of a consistent linguistic culture.
 The only way to speak like a Parisian is to live in Paris; the only way to achieve true fluency in Japanese is to live and communicate, every day, in Japanese within a Japanese cultural context.